 So, how can you learn marketing in the fastest, easiest, most entertaining, and cheap way possible?
 Let me introduce you to Skillshare.

 Skillshare is a platform that has an amazing collection of classes for artists.
 And yes, they even have marketing classes, geared specifically for artists.
 No need to waste time learning general marketing techniques that might apply to cars salespeople or hair stylists.
 The marketing classes on Skillshare are designed for you as an artist.

 This also means that they won’t waste your time.
 Skillshare understands that you’d rather be creating art than learn marketing, so they keep their classes short, entertaining, and action-packed.
 Pair this with industry experts who really know what they’re talking about and you’ve got yourself a great marketing education.

 And remember that I included “cheap” into my description.
-Skillshare isn’t just cheap, it’s absolutely free.
-If you click on this link, you can get a free trial of Skillshare.
-A marketing education, absolutely free.
+If you click on this link, you can get a big discount on 12 months of Skillshare.
+A marketing education, without the high costs.

 The resin art market is growing and needs more great artists like you.
 Starting a business will always be hard but, with enough effort and with the right tools, you’ll be able to bring in some money with your resin art and see the potential within this market for yourself.

 Diana has been an artist for over 25 years and has training in drawing, painting, digital drawing and graphic design.
 Diana’s latest obsession is digitally drawing with Procreate and creating t-shirt designs with Canva.
 Diana has experience selling her art across a number of platforms and loves helping other artists learn how to make money from their art as well.